 The compassion at the heart of comfort care is a special gift during these most challenging days of one’s life.
 With a comprehensive team of care professionals working together to provide physical, emotional and spiritual support, a patient is better able to approach his or her death with dignity, grace and peace of mind.

 For some people with a long-term, incurable illness, the physical and emotional toll of treatment may at some point begin to outweigh the benefits.
 It’s one of the most difficult decisions many of us will ever have to face.
 But when that time comes, comfort care can take over from curative treatment to help patients live life as fully as possible until the end.
 Comfort care can provide relief for the family or caregivers of a terminally ill patient, freeing them up from the practical tasks of caregiving as well as the stress of seeing their loved one suffer.

 Nothing can make death easy.
 But with the body and mind relieved of pain, stress and discomfort, ailing patients are better able to spend their final days enjoying the people and things that are most important in life.

-If you would like to speak to someone at Florida Hospital about symptom management and care options during the final stages of an illness, please contact us at (855) 303-DOCS or visit our website.
+If you would like to speak to someone at Florida Hospital about symptom management and care options during the final stages of an illness, please contact us at (855) 303-DOCS.